Best places to live in America

-Numerous Troy Recreation Department events, like a Halloween 5K run and Winter Wonderland, provide a communal feel to this growing suburb of Detroit.
+Numerous Troy Recreation Department events—including the Halloween 5K run and Winter Wonderland—provide a communal feel to this growing suburb of Detroit.
 Oakland/Troy Airport serves business travelers, while Interstate 75 leads directly into Detroit.
 The Stage Nature Center is a hub for all things outdoors in Troy, Michigan.

 #42.
 Fishers, Indiana